SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ## theories of humor/laughter

-In ⟮c1;the incongruity theory of humor⟯, something is funny because ⟮c2;it somehow violates our expectations⟯ In ⟮c3;the relief theory of laughter⟯, ⟮c4;laughter/humor is the release of pent-up nervous energy⟯/ The ⟮c5;relief theory of laughter⟯ reliess (explicitly or implicitly) on the metaphor of ⟮c6;a steam valve⟯ The problem with ⟮c7;the relief theory of laughter⟯ is that ⟮c8;nervous energy isn't a real thing that one would need to release.⟯
+In ⟮c+;the incongruity theory of humor⟯, something is funny because ⟮c+;it somehow violates our expectations⟯ In ⟮c+;the relief theory of laughter⟯, ⟮c+;laughter/humor is the release of pent-up nervous energy⟯/ The ⟮c+;relief theory of laughter⟯ reliess (explicitly or implicitly) on the metaphor of ⟮c+;a steam valve⟯ The problem with ⟮c+;the relief theory of laughter⟯ is that ⟮c+;nervous energy isn't a real thing that one would need to release.⟯
-⟮c9;The superiority theory (of humor/laughter⟯) is the theory that ⟮c10;laughter expresses feelings of superiority⟯ over ⟮c11;other people⟯ or over ⟮c11;a former state of ourselves⟯ (main supporters (possibly, depending on how you read them): ⟮c12;Plato, Hobbes, Descartes⟯ )
+⟮c+;The superiority theory (of humor/laughter⟯) is the theory that ⟮c+;laughter expresses feelings of superiority⟯ over ⟮c+;other people⟯ or over ⟮c+;a former state of ourselves⟯ (main supporters (possibly, depending on how you read them): ⟮c+;Plato, Hobbes, Descartes⟯ )
 <div class="cloze-group hide-if-inactive">
-  The problem with the ⟮c13;superoiority theory of humor/laughter:⟯
+  The problem with the ⟮c+;superoiority theory of humor/laughter:⟯
 <ol>
-<li>since there are cases in ⟮c14;which one feels superior to someone (i.e. a beggar⟯) but ⟮c15;feels pity rather than laughs⟯, ⟮c16;superiority is not sufficient to explain laughter⟯</li>
+<li>since there are cases in ⟮c+;which one feels superior to someone (i.e. a beggar⟯) but ⟮c+;feels pity rather than laughs⟯, ⟮c+;superiority is not sufficient to explain laughter⟯</li>
-<li>Since there are cases in which ⟮c17;one laughts but doesn't feel superior⟯, ⟮c18;superiority is not necessary to explain laughter⟯</li>
+<li>Since there are cases in which ⟮c+;one laughts but doesn't feel superior⟯, ⟮c+;superiority is not necessary to explain laughter⟯</li>
 </ol>
 </div>